Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Sunshine and definitely no rain in sight at Amber Fort during the warm winter months in Rajasthan.

-Jaipur became known as the ‘Pink City’ when in 1876, the King of Jaipur, Maharaja Ram Singh, ordered for the city to be painted entirely pink to welcome the royal visit of Britain’s Queen Victoria and her son, Prince Albert.
+Jaipur earned its famous nickname in 1876 thanks to a massive architectural makeover.
+Maharaja Ram Singh, the King of Jaipur, ordered the entire city to be painted pink to prepare for the royal visit of Britain’s Queen Victoria and her son, Prince Albert (the Prince of Wales).

 Things to do in Jaipur the pink city.